sukurocking/til/googlecloud/dataproc-clusters-RAM-running-jobs.md

 done
 ```

-I put this is a check_clusters_mem.sh file, made it execute file in the command line.
+I put this in a check_clusters_mem.sh file, added executable permissions to the file in the command line and Finally executed it!
-Finally executed it.

 ```sh
 chmod +x check_clusters_mem.sh          # Adding executable permission to the shell script ./check_clusters_mem.sh                 # Executing the script